dkdlekdtnvj-source/strategy/README.md

 3. Configure the sweep universe in `config/backtest.yaml`.
 By default it contains nine Binance USDT perpetual pairs (ENA, ETH, BTC, SOL, **XPL**, **ASTER**, DOGE, XRP, SUI) with lower timeframes 1m/3m/5m, higher timeframes 15m/1h, and a single 2024-01-01 → 2025-09-25 창.
-Each trial is evaluated across every symbol × LTF × HTF combination so you can immediately see which mix delivers the best Sortino/Profit Factor.
+The optimiser now treats the LTF/HTF selections as categorical parameters, so each Optuna trial chooses one combination while the reports highlight which pairing delivers the strongest Sortino/Profit Factor.
   The `symbol_aliases` mapping lets you keep the newly-listed ticker names you prefer (`XPLUSDT`, `ASTERUSDT`) while the optimiser automatically fetches data using Binance's current instruments (`XPLAUSDT`, `ASTRUSDT`).
 4. Launch the optimiser non-interactively or with prompts:

    ```bash